csc203-calpoly/lecture-notes/src/17_exceptions/index.md

 ```

 This is telling us that that line of code—the `Scanner` constructor in particular—_might_ throw a `FileNotFoundException`, and if we want to use the `Scanner`, we need to be able to handle that.
+The [`Scanner` constructor's documentation](https://docs.oracle.com/en/java/javase/25/docs/api/java.base/java/util/Scanner.html#%3Cinit%3E(java.io.File)) states that it throws a `FileNotFoundException` if the file is not found.[^best]

-If we can't handle `Scanner` at its worst, do we really deserve it at its best?
+[^best]: If we can't handle `Scanner` at its worst, do we really deserve it at its best?

-> The `FileNotFoundException` is a subtype of the `Exception` class in Java.
-> We'll talk more about the `Exception` type hierarchy later in this lesson.

 So how do we handle it?

 We have two options for handling this potential `FileNotFoundException`:

-- We can either handle it ourselves (e.g., by printing a message saying that something went wrong when reading the file), or
+1. We can either handle it ourselves (e.g., by printing a message saying that something went wrong when reading the file), or
-- We can pass the buck to whoever called our method, letting them handle it instead
+2. We can pass the buck to whoever called our method, letting them handle it instead

 We'll consider each option in turn.

-## Strategy 1: Handling the exception
+## Option 1: Handle the exception

 Java gives us the `try-catch` construct for handling Exceptions ourselves.
+It is used to "try" to do some work that might "throw" an Exception.
+And if an Exception is thrown, we can "catch" the Exception and handle it gracefully.

-The flow of control in a `try-catch` block is as follows:
+The flow of control in a `try-catch` block is shown below (a code example follows):

 ```mermaid
 flowchart TD